kaesik/100-Days-Challenge/README.md

 Day 010 - Calculator project; A simple calculator that allows you to add, subtract, multiply and divide\
 Day 011 - Blackjack project; A simple program that allows you to play a simplified version of blackjack\
 Day 012 - Number Guessing project; A game in which you have to guess a number between 1 and 100\
-Day 013 - Debugging; Performs some small debugging exercises
+Day 013 - Debugging; Performs some small debugging exercises\
+Day 014 - Higher Lower Game; A game when you need to guess who has more followers on Instagram!